rod-ag/Persons-REST-API/README.md

 # Persons-REST-API
-A REST API for Persons resource
+A REST API for Person resource

 Features:
 - GET /api/personas endpoint (get All)